 Built-in engine functions run at the same speed regardless of the scripting language you choose.
 If your project is making a lot of calculations in its own code, consider moving those calculations to a faster language.

 GDScript is designed to be easy to use and iterate, and is ideal for making many types of games.
-However, ease of use is considered more important than performance, so if you need to make heavy calculations, consider moving some of your project to one of the other languages.
+However, in this language, ease of use is considered more important than performance.
+If you need to make heavy calculations, consider moving some of your project to one of the other languages.

-Consider using threads when making a lot of calculations that can run parallel to one another.
+Consider using threads when making a lot of calculations that can run in parallel to each other.
 Modern CPUs have multiple cores, each one capable of doing a limited amount of work.
-By spreading work over multiple threads you can move further towards peak CPU efficiency.
+By spreading work over multiple threads, you can move further towards peak CPU efficiency.

 The disadvantage of threads is that you have to be incredibly careful.
 As each CPU core operates independently, they can end up trying to access the same memory at the same time.
 One thread can be reading to a variable while another is writing: this is called a race condition.
-Before you use threads make sure you understand the dangers and how to try and prevent these race conditions.
+Before you use threads, make sure you understand the dangers and how to try and prevent these race conditions.

 Although Nodes are an incredibly powerful and versatile concept, be aware that every node has a cost.
-Built in functions such as _process() and _physics_process() propagate through the tree.
-This housekeeping can reduce performance when you have very large numbers of nodes.
+Built-in functions such as _process() and _physics_process() propagate through the tree.
+This housekeeping can reduce performance when you have very large numbers of nodes (usually in the thousands).

-Each node is handled individually in the Godot renderer so sometimes a smaller number of nodes with more in each can lead to better performance.
+Each node is handled individually in the Godot renderer.
+Therefore, a smaller number of nodes with more in each can lead to better performance.

 One quirk of the SceneTree is that you can sometimes get much better performance by removing nodes from the SceneTree, rather than by pausing or hiding them.
 You don't have to delete a detached node.
-You can for example, keep a reference to a node, detach it from the scene tree, then reattach it later.
-This can be very useful for adding and removing areas from a game for example.
+You can for example, keep a reference to a node, detach it from the scene tree using Node.remove_child(node), then reattach it later using Node.add_child(node).
+This can be very useful for adding and removing areas from a game, for example.

 You can avoid the SceneTree altogether by using Server APIs.
 For more information, see Optimization using Servers.

-In some situations physics can end up becoming a bottleneck, particularly with complex worlds, and large numbers of physics objects.
+In some situations, physics can end up becoming a bottleneck.
+This is particularly the case with complex worlds and large numbers of physics objects.

-- Try using simplified versions of your rendered geometry for physics.
-Often this won't be noticeable for end users, but can greatly increase performance.
+- Try using simplified versions of your rendered geometry for collision shapes.
+Often, this won't be noticeable for end users, but can greatly increase performance.

 - Try removing objects from physics when they are out of view / outside the current area, or reusing physics objects (maybe you allow 8 monsters per area, for example, and reuse these).

 Another crucial aspect to physics is the physics tick rate.
-In some games you can greatly reduce the tick rate, and instead of for example, updating physics 60 times per second, you may update it at 20, or even 10 ticks per second.
+In some games, you can greatly reduce the tick rate, and instead of for example, updating physics 60 times per second, you may update them only 30 or even 20 times per second.
 This can greatly reduce the CPU load.

 The downside of changing physics tick rate is you can get jerky movement or jitter when the physics update rate does not match the frames per second rendered.
 Also, decreasing the physics tick rate will increase input lag.
 It's recommended to stick to the default physics tick rate (60 Hz) in most games that feature real-time player movement.

-The solution to this problem is 'fixed timestep interpolation', which involves smoothing the rendered positions and rotations over multiple frames to match the physics.
+The solution to jitter is to use fixed timestep interpolation, which involves smoothing the rendered positions and rotations over multiple frames to match the physics.
 You can either implement this yourself or use a third-party addon.
-Interpolation is a very cheap operation, performance wise, compared to running a physics tick, orders of magnitude faster, so this can be a significant win, as well as reducing jitter.
+Performance-wise, interpolation is a very cheap operation compared to running a physics tick.
+It's orders of magnitude faster, so this can be a significant performance win while also reducing jitter.